-To determine, if a beacon malfunctions, and begins to transmit more than one self-test transmission as required by document C/S T.001, section 4.5.4, it shall be tested, at ambient temperature only, in the following way.
+To determine, if a beacon transmits only one self-test transmission as required by document C/S T.001, section 4.5.4, it shall be tested, at ambient temperature only, in the following way.

-- a) For beacons that have a common self-test and GNSS self-test control, or other functions, where the only differentiation between these modes of operation is the amount of time that the control is operated, establish the minimum time interval from initial activation of the control until the initiation of the GNSS self-test or other functions, 'X seconds'.
-Apply test i) below but only maintain the control in the self-test activation mode for X-1 seconds and then release it.
-Then apply test ii), as detailed below. - b) For beacons where either self-test function is initiated by the release of the control, rather than by its activation, the following tests shall be conducted as stated, except that there shall be no self-test transmissions from the beacon while the control is activated and no more than a single self-test transmission when the control is released. - c) For all other beacons: - i.
-The self-test controls shall be operated and where possible maintained in the self-test activation mode (e.g., if the self-test is activated by a push button, then this shall be held down) for a period of at least 2 minutes longer than the specified maximum duration of the self-test.
-During this time it shall be ascertained that there is a single self-test transmission and that the beacon returns to its rest state on completion of the self-test cycle, even if the self-test control is still engaged. - ii.
-If the beacon is equipped with a GNSS self-test mode then the GNSS self-test control(s) shall be activated and, where possible, the(se) control(s) shall be then maintained in this condition for a period of at least 5 minutes longer than the maximum time duration of the GNSS self-test as defined by the manufacturer.
-During this time it shall be ascertained that there is no more than a single self-test transmission and that the beacon returns to its rest state on completion of the GNSS self-test cycle, even if the GNSS self-test control is still engaged.
+- For beacons that have a common self-test and GNSS self-test control(which may or may not be combined with other functions), where the only differentiation between the activation of either of these two self-test modes is the amount of time that the control is operated, establish the minimum time interval from initial activation of the control until the initiation of the GNSS self-test or other functions, 'X seconds'.
+Perform test i) below but only maintain the control in the self-test activation mode for X-1 seconds and then release it.
+Then perform test ii), as detailed below. - For beacons where either self-test function is initiated by the release of the control, rather than by its activation, the following tests shall be conducted as stated, except that there shall be no self-test transmissions from the beacon while the control is activated and no more than a single self-test transmission when the control is released. - For all other beacons perform tests i) and ii) as shown below: